 Braiding the denim

 Step 3: Take the three lengths of denim seams and secure them together at one end.
-I just used a few simple hand stitches to this, but they could also be glued.
+I used a few simple hand stitches to do this, but they could also be glued.

-Repeat this process until the denim is braided to the length you need for the DIY denim bracelet.
+Repeat this process until the denim is braided to the desired length for the DIY denim bracelet.
 Keep the tension even as you braid.

-Step 5: Carry on braiding the three denim seams until you reach the length needed.
+Step 5: Carry braiding the three denim seams until you reach the needed length.
 Then cut away any excess seams and secure the end with simple stitches.

 Adding A Bracelet Clasp

-Step 6: Next, add the jewelry fixings to the end of the braided denim bracelet.
+Step 6: Add the jewellery fixings to the end of the braided denim bracelet.
 First, add a ribbon grip to both ends of the bracelet.
 Use a hammer to secure the ribbon grip in place.

-Step 7: To finish off add a lobster clasp to one end of the DIY jeans bracelet and a short chain to the other end.
+Step 7: Add a lobster clasp to one end of the DIY jeans bracelet and a short chain to the other.

 The beauty of this fun jeans bracelet is that it can be adjusted to fit wrists of different widths.
-The lobster clasp can be fixed to the chain at different points to provide different widths.
+The lobster clasp can be fixed to the chain at different points for different widths.

-If you liked this upcycled denim bracelet then you should check out some of my other upcycled jewellery crafts.
+If you liked this upcycled denim bracelet, you should try some of my other DIY bracelet crafts.

-Like this silk scarf necklace which includes a tutorial on denim beads.
-Or these cute world map necklaces made from old eyeglasses, avocado pit button bracelets.
-And these upcycled sweater felt heart brooches.
+Like this silk scarf necklace, which includes a tutorial on denim beads.
+Or these cute world map necklaces made from old eyeglasses and avocado pit button bracelets.
+And this upcycled sweater felt heart brooch.